redhat-integration-resources/migration-fuse-camel-quarkus/ReadMe.txt

 ## Service description

-The service implemente in Fuse (to migrate to Camel Quarkus) implements a composition workflow.
+The service in Fuse (to migrate to Camel Quarkus) implements a composition workflow.
 The service exposes a REST operation.
 When a client posts a request, Camel integrates with a REST (Json) and SOAP endpoint to obtain retrieve data.
 The data is merged with a data transformation and returned to the caller in JSON format.